Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 3

 Right of first refusal fails when parents argue about who drives.
-A workable clause states who picks up, where, and how the child is returned so it does not turn into a new exchange fight.
+A workable clause states who picks up, where, and how the child is returned.

 4